Back to California

 Limits and Unknowns

-• The bill does not specify the exact fees county recorders will charge for recording these certifications.
+• The bill does not specify how much the fee for recording certifications will be.

 • It creates a new duty on county recorders to handle these certifications, which may require additional resources or training.